dylanmgroff/homelab/swarm/readme.md

 # Deploy Nodes
 Whe it comes time to deploy select "Clone Template" and set the mode to "Full Clone".

-Create a master and worker node on each host machine using the cloud-init Template
+Create a Master and Worder VM on each node.

+Create one Admin VM on any node.

+Assign a static IP for each VM in the Unifi console using the VM MAC Address.
+IP assignments per below from swarm.sh

+admin       10.9.50.5
+manager1    10.9.50.21
+manager2    10.9.50.22
+manager3    10.9.50.23
+worker1     10.9.50.24
+worker2     10.9.50.25
+worker3     10.9.50.26

 # Install Docker on Node
 ```bash